NGSENS/VR/README.md

 This is a visualization app built as part of the T4WT project, a web privacy platform.
 It is built using React.js, Leaflet and D3.js.

 # Demo
 A demo is available [here](https://t4wt.ngsens.com/demo).
+It lists trackers found on all links listed on the [Data Is Beautiful](https://www.reddit.com/r/dataisbeautiful/) subreddit on September 7, 2016.
 It is a static version and some functionnalities are disabled.

 # Usage
 You can build the package from sources, using: